 Returning home: We flew back home from Mallorca (an island off the coast of Spain) through Madrid to Chicago.
 I transferred 36,000 American Express Membership Rewards points to Iberia Plus for a Premium Economy seat for each of us plus $120.
 Iberia passes fuel charges on to the customer, so that is why the taxes are higher.
 This was our first time flying premium economy and it was a great balance of extra comfort for not too many more miles.

-Our hotels were covered by my Hilton points in Venice and Zurich, Hyatt points in Milan and Mallorca and Marriott/SPG points in Lake Como.
+Stay in a 4 or 5-star hotel using points.
+Our hotels were covered by my Hilton points in Venice and Zurich, Hyatt points in Milan and Mallorca and Marriott points in Lake Como.

 If you enjoyed this post, please PIN it!
 Thank you.